RobMeades/ioc-server/README.md

 This repo contains the server side of the Internet of Chuffs, written in Golang.

 # Linux Set Up
 I spun-up a Linux server (Ubuntu) on [Digital Ocean](https://www.digitalocean.com).
-This arrives bare with root login so you will need to do some basic configuration to begin with.
+This arrives bare with root login so you will need to do some basic configuration first.

-First, if you aren't using a certificate, use PuTTY or some other SSH terminal as your interface to the machine as Digital Ocean doesn't allow copy-paste in its VNC-based terminal window.
+It is best to use PuTTY or some other SSH terminal as your interface to the machine as [Digital Ocean](https://www.digitalocean.com) doesn't allow copy-paste in its VNC-based terminal window.

 ## Set Up A User
 Next, set up an admin user as follows: